-BRST 177 01 (20440) British Art and Landscape Martin Postle 1 HTBA Spring 2018 Areas Hu
+BRST 177 01 (20440) British Art and Landscape Martin Postle 1 HTBA Areas Hu Permission of instructor required The role of visual art in articulatin

 The role of visual art in articulating cultural, literary, political, and environmental approaches to the landscape of the British Isles in the period from 1750 to c.1850.
-Artists include eighteenth and nineteenthcentury practitioners such as Richard Wilson, Thomas Gainsborough, J. M. W. Turner and John Constable.
+Artists include eighteenth and nineteenth-century practitioners such as Richard Wilson, Thomas Gainsborough, J. M. W. Turner and John Constable.